StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/add-a-link-to-a-case.md

     **- Link type**

     Link type specifies the category for the link.
 Existing categories appear when you click the field.
-If you enter a new category, it is created automatically  when you add the link.
+Entering a new category automatically creates it when you add the link.

-    If you do not specify a category, *Internal link* is applied by default when linking TheHive cases, and *External link* when linking external resources.
+    If you don't specify a category, *Internal link* is applied by default when linking TheHive cases, and *External link* when linking external resources.

     **- Case or external URL**